 Sydney’s population has risen by 123,813 people or around 1.6% just over the last year.
 This was the highest yearly increase the city had seen since 2017.
 The introduction of new transport infrastructure, motorways and road expansions is predicted to fuel further population growth, especially in areas further away from the CBD like Parramatta and Liverpool.

-With more than half of Sydney’s residents born overseas, the bustling city truly is a cultural melting pot.
+Being such a multicultural city, Sydney has long been known as a vibrant, cultural melting pot.
 It’s a metropolis for dining, art and culture with far-reaching global influences.
 In most dining precincts, you can choose from a wide range of dining cuisines, from Greek and Middle-Eastern to Italian and Indonesian.
-While Sydney’s nightlife has declined since the introduction of the lockout laws in 2014, these restrictions have recently been loosened and will be on the amend once coronavirus restrictions ease.

 With Sydney’s property market being as diverse as its population, it cannot be thought of as one holistic entity.
 Rather, it can almost be thought of an ecosystem of sub-markets, divided by geographic location and price points.
 So, if you’re wondering ‘where is the best place to buy in Sydney?’ there’s no one answer.
 However, you can check out a guide to some of the more liveable areas to buy in below.

-Currently, the answer to this question depends on your unique financial situation.
-If you are in a field that is facing uncertainty due to the Coronavirus outbreak, you may find it significantly more challenging to secure a loan to purchase a property in Sydney.
-However, if you are in a secure job and industry with a large deposit and minimal threat to your livelihood, you may be well-placed to take advantage of declining property prices.
-If you are looking to buy an investment property in Sydney, you may also be able to take advantage of the lower market entry point.
-However, it’s also important that you may receive a lower rental income until the market makes a full recovery.
+The answer to this question depends on your unique financial situation.
+If you are in a field that is facing continuing uncertainty due to COVID-19 you may find it significantly more challenging to secure a loan to purchase a property in Sydney.
+However, if you are in a secure job and industry with a large deposit and minimal threat to your livelihood, you may be well-placed to take advantage of Sydney’s booming property market.
+Prices are only likely to continue to increase well into 2022, so if it’s on your radar, now may be the time to act.

 Words by Emma Norris